arfc/moltres/README.md

 Since the Moltres repository contains MOOSE and Squirrel as Git submodules, there is no need to clone MOOSE into a separate directory.
-Instead, users can install Moltres by running the following commands in a shell after changing into the directory holding your MOOSE directory (perhaps `~/projects`):
+Instead, users can install Moltres by running the following commands in a shell after changing into the directory which will hold the Moltres directory (perhaps `~/projects`):

 ```bash
 git clone https://github.com/arfc/moltres